l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 <img src="{{ site.baseurl }}/images/2023-01-09-multilayer-perceptrons-and-deep-learning/perceptron.png" width="80%" height="80%">

-The term of "MLP" seems to be used to generalize any type of neural network that not necessarily uses that activation function, in the case of the network I'll explain the activation function for the hidden layers is pretty similar to the one of a perceptron.
+The term "MLP" seems to be used to generalize any neural network that not necessarily uses that activation function.
+Later I'll show an interesting activation function that's pretty similar to this one of a perceptron

 ## Feedfowarding to the outputs

-The beauty of this topic is that everything is pretty much linear algebra and calculus.
-If we represent every weight, bias, and value of a neuron per layer using a matrix, then we can use simple matrix operations to work our way to the outputs.
-For this I'll use the superscript as the layer and the subscript as the output $$a$$ of the neuron and bias $$b$$
+The beauty of this topic is that everything is basically linear algebra and calculus.
+If we represent every weight, bias, and the value of a neuron per layer using a matrix, then we can use simple matrix operations to work our way to the outputs.
+For this, I'll use the superscript as the layer and the subscript as the output $$a$$ of the neuron and bias $$b$$

 $$ \begin{bmatrix}
 a^0_1 \\